NodleCode/Nodle-I-Ching/README.md

 #### Arguments
 - `payload` - A string of alphanumeric characters that is the desired payload of the IChing.
 - `options` (optional) - Additional options:
-    - `ECLevel` - Error correction level, a number between 0 and 1 representing the maximum percentage of errors that can be corrected, relative to the payload length.
+    - `ecLevel` - Error correction level, a number between 0 and 1 representing the maximum percentage of errors that can be corrected, relative to the payload length.
 Defaults to [`Encoder.EC_MEDIUM`](./src/core/encoder/Encoder.ts#L34) (0.15).
-    - `Resolution` - A number representing the width and height of the square image produced by the method.
+    - `resolution` - A number representing the width and height of the square image produced by the method.
 Defaults to 1250.
+    - `roundEdges` - A boolean determining whether the symbols' edges in the output image are straight or round.
+Defaults to false, which means straight edges.

 #### Return Value
 If the encoding process succeeds, the method will return an object that implements the [`EncodedIChing`](./src/core/encoder/EncodedIChing.ts) interface.